Skip to main content

 A fundamental value

 Safety is a fundamental value.
 It is an integral part of Air Liquide’s operational excellence and culture.
-The Group is committed to efficiently and under all circumstances reducing the exposure of its employees, customers, subcontractors, suppliers and local communities to professional and industrial risks.
+The Group is committed to effectively reducing the exposure of its employees, subcontractors, customers, suppliers and local communities to professional and industrial risks in all circumstances.

 One ambition: zero accident